 Healthy Home Living

+Designing and building a healthy home for the family living inside the home is not a simple process.
 It would seem that a brand new home should be the picture of a clean and healthy environment.
 However, studies have shown that even though the air appears clean, it can be full of toxins.
 In fact, in some brand new homes, the level of toxins inside the home were found to exceed the average level of pollution in a major city.
 This occurs due to the many treated products which are used to build the home and the building process itself, which was never designed to focus on the health of the family.
 That is, until now.
-The Jenkins Healthy Home Standard© addresses clean air (almost hospital-quality air), clean & toxin-free water, special lighting, noise control, components for cleanliness, and other health-promoting attributes in the home to bring the ultimate in healthy living to the family.
+The Jenkins Healthy Home Standard© addresses clean air (almost hospital-quality air) inside our homes, clean & toxin-free water, special lighting, noise control, components for cleanliness, and other health-promoting attributes in the home to bring the ultimate in healthy living to the family.
 No matter what your age, there are issues in your home that can and should be addressed to ensure your home is a healthy home.
 Many of them must be addressed very early in the process when the home is being designed.

-Beginning in 2012, our team sought to define and understand how to make our homes healthier.
-After working with several different doctors, it became clear that there are three general areas of concern for healthy living.
+In 2012, the Jenkins team began to actively study the issues involved and how to make our homes healthier.
+After working with several different doctors, the components for a healthy home emerged as:

-- Safe Surroundings – minimizing the elements in our home that can either inflict unintended harm or cause additional stress.
+- Safe Surroundings – minimizing the elements in our home that can inflict unintended harm to us or our guests, especially as we age.

 - Stress Management – called the “silent killer”, reducing stress has been scientifically shown to reduce disease and increase life expectancy.